RetiredWizard/PyDOS/README.md

 Micropython DOS-like OS for RP2040 microcontroller boards.
+Check out the demo video at https://www.youtube.com/watch?v=Az_oiq8GE4Y

 To start the OS type "import PyDOS" at the micropython REPL prompt.